nuxt/nuxt/docs/content/3.api/3.utils/clear-error.md

+---
+title: "clearError"
+description: "The clearError composable clears all handled errors."
+---

 # `clearError`

-Nuxt provides a composable to clear all handled errors.

 Within your pages, components, and plugins, you can use `clearError` to clear all errors and redirect the user.